kenanhancer/Uni/README.md

 UniDyno
 ===

-ORM for ADO.NET
+A simple data access tool for .Net
-You can read article from http://www.kenanhancer.com/uni-orm-for-ado-net/
+You can read article from http://www.kenanhancer.com/uni-simple-data-access-tool-for-dot-net/

 How To Install It?
 ------------------